Can Dogs Eat Pork Bones Safely?

 Dogs can eat pork bones — and often do, given a chance.
 Can dogs eat pork bones safely?

-One of the most common questions I’m asked as a pet nutritionist and owner of three animals, two dogs, and one cat is if they can eat pork bones without having to worry about them getting sick or hurting themselves.
+One of the most common questions I’m asked as a pet nutritionist and owner of three animals, two dogs, and one cat, is if they can eat pork bones without worrying about them getting sick or hurting themselves.

 Thankfully, with the proper precautions, your furry friend can enjoy those delectable delights without any concerns!